anhinga/population-of-directions/drafts/README.md

 ### 1. Control for the interactive evolution by population descent

 (Should work according to what I specified in the main README.
-A fairly detailed hand-written design exists.)
+The [original hand-written design notes](https://github.com/anhinga/population-of-directions/tree/master/drafts/original-spec-draft) for this part of the system are posted.)

 ### 2. Interface for showing animations and taking mouse feedback